piedoom/clypsharp/README.md

 ### Get all "special" category endpoints

 This API call is kind of like an endpoint for more endpoints.
-The `GetPostsFromListAsync` method just exposes these endpoints for easier access, but it's not future proof.
-If you're feeling proactive, make sure to check if the category exists with the special category method.
-(If this doesn't make sense, don't worry.
-The Clyp API is kind of weird sometimes.)
+The `GetPostsFromListAsync` method just exposes these endpoints for easier access.
+Although all of the `GetPostsFromListAsync` endpoints are documented in the API, the fact that this endpoint exists suggests there may be additions in the future.
+You most likely won't need this method, but it's good to have just in case.

 ```cs
 Clyp.Client.GetSpecialCategoriesAsync();